thandal/nanopy/README.md

   * Change representative tag can be combined with send and receive blocks.
 * `--remote`.
 Compute PoW on the RPC node.
   * Work generation is local by default.
 If the C library is compiled, that is used.
 Otherwise, the python function is used.
-  * Use this command to compile the C library. `gcc -lb2 -fopenmp -shared -Wl,-soname,nano_pow -o nano_pow.so -fPIC nano_pow.c`
+  * Use this command to compile the C library. `gcc -lb2 -fopenmp -shared -Wl,-soname,libnanopow -o libnanopow.so -fPIC nano_pow.c`
 * `--audit-seed`.
 Check state of all accounts from index 0 to the specified limit.
 * `--audit-file`.
 Check state of all accounts in a file.
 * `-t` or `--tor`.
 Communicate with RPC node via the tor network.